Midnight Juggernauts: Uncanny Valley and Aerials (2013–2014)

 The band took a few years' break where they returned to focus on various experimental audio-visual projects.
 Eventually they started writing/recording sessions in a converted church in France's Loire Valley.
 They then released a music video anonymously, hidden under the guise of a Soviet pop band from the early '80s.
 This Russian-shot video remained unattributed and hidden behind this pretense for many weeks.
 It was eventually announced as a new Midnight Juggernauts track, Ballad of the War Machine.
 Their third album Uncanny Valley was released soon after in mid-2013 and the band toured with Tame Impala to promote it.

 A year later in 2014, the band released a 4-track EP of new songs named Aerials via Bandcamp.
 All proceeds from EP sales were pledged towards the Aboriginal Benefits Foundation.
 A shorter 2-track version was also offered as an iTunes single.

-Other projects
+Current hiatus and other projects

-Midnight Juggernauts became inactive shortly after Aerials and have not released new music or toured since 2014.
+Midnight Juggernauts became inactive shortly after Aerials and have not released new music or played any concerts since 2014.
 No statements or clarifications on the band's activity have been released.

 Daniel Stricker turned to music production for other artists, including albums for Kirin J. Callinan and Dita Von Teese.
+Stricker and Vincent Vendetta also collaborated on the virtual reality projects Shifting Homes and Mirrar World in 2021.

-Andrew Szekeres went on to collaborate with Tim Hoey of Cut Copy on a new electronic album project known as Sanctuary Lakes, which was released in 2019.
+Andrew Szekeres joined with Tim Hoey of Cut Copy to produce a new electronic music project known as Sanctuary Lakes, which was released as a self-titled album in 2019.
+Szekeres also played on and assisted with production of the Avalanches' 2020 album, We Will Always Love You.